Zahra-Bakhtiari/Graph_Neural_Network_for_biological_predictions/README.md

-This code includes implementation of RotatE and pRotatE on ogbl-biokg dataset and FB15k.
+This code includes implementation of RotatE and pRotatE on ogbl-biokg dataset.
 It is based on the below repository https://github.com/DeepGraphLearning/KnowledgeGraphEmbedding